phlash/doom-tidal/README.md

    of compiled object code into `doomloader.mpy` loadable python module and providing the uPython dynamic module API.
  * Python3 plus `python3-pyelftools` package (on my Debian system)
- * A copy of an appropriate WAD file (search for DOOM1.WAD for demo game)
+ * A copy of an appropriate WAD file (search for DOOM1.WAD for demo game) if you want to mess with an original (uncompressed) file, otherwise the DOOM1.WAD supplied here is the standard shareware offerring with assets compressed through gzip.

 ## Build 'n Debug